fnune/standard/README.md

 ## Principles

-- Text and information should use very accessible colors
+- Text and information should use colors that are easy to read
 - Interface elements can blend more into the background, and this should aid in making the content stand out